Beast of Burden (film)

 Beast of Burden is a 2018 American crime action film directed by Jesper Ganslandt and written by Adam Hoelzel.
 It stars Daniel Radcliffe, Grace Gummer, Robert Wisdom, and Pablo Schreiber, and follows an ex-Air Force pilot who must deliver cocaine across the Mexico–United States border for his final run as a drug smuggler.

 The film was simultaneously released in limited theaters and on VOD in the United States on February 23, 2018, by Momentum Pictures.

 Plot

-Sean Haggerty (Daniel Radcliffe) is a pilot who transports cocaine across the United States border.
+Sean Haggerty is a pilot who transports cocaine across the United States border.
 Over the course of his final day on the job, he must successfully navigate both the Drug Enforcement Administration and the Cartel, while simultaneously salvaging his fraught marriage.